-Table 2 Performance evaluation in the case of a multimodal example from the Toet database.
+TABLE 2.
+Performance evaluation in the case of a multimodal example from the Toet database.
 The TopoICA-based approach is compared with the proposed fusion approach.

-differently to a common fusion approach.
-It aims at highlighting the edges of the input images to the fused image, due to the edge enhancement term in the cost function.
+aims at highlighting the edges of the input images to the fused image, due to the edge enhancement term in the cost function.
 This is can be observed directly in Figure 4(d).
 All edges and texture areas are highly enhanced in the fused image together with the outline of the important target, i.e. the hidden man in the middle of the picture.
-Consequently, one should also consult the human operators of modern fusion systems, apart from proposed fusion metrics [15,18], in order to evaluate efficiently the performance of these algorithms.
+Consequently, one should also consult the human operators of modern fusion systems, apart from proposed fusion metrics [12, 13], in order to evaluate efficiently the performance of these algorithms.
 Perhaps the outlined fusion result is more appealing to human operators and the human vision system in general and therefore may be also be examined as a preferred solution.